tannerkothlow/e-commerce-back-end/README.md

 - To update a category, product, or tag: format the URL like a GET ONE request and format the request itself like a POST request.

 ![updates](./project/images/update.PNG)

+- You can also watch a breif guide on how to make these requests [here](https://drive.google.com/file/d/1OpucAU6iPj5k0oSm1xZqQdy3gFbLdgP_/view?usp=sharing)

 ## License